lapchun/easyPDF-Split-Merge/README.md

 * The content of the `config.txt` must use the **forward slash "/"** instead of the back slash "\\".
 * The `new.pdf` will be saved in the same directory in default.
 * Plus, the name and path of `*.txt` and `*.pdf` depend on you.

+### This project is forked from [gaborvecsei/Pdf-Split-Merge](https://github.com/gaborvecsei/Pdf-Split-Merge) and improved.